Finding Her Career Path in a New Country: Maria’s Story

 “She’s been very inspirational.”

 At first, I didn’t expect too much from the program.
-I was not sure how much it would help me through my journey of job searching and restarting my career.
+I was not sure how much it would help me through my career journey of job searching and restarting my career.
 However, looking back, I would strongly recommend this program as well as my career coach, Jenny Butter, to anyone who has the same relocation experience and needs to restart their career in a whole new place.

 I felt really lucky to have Jenny as my career coach.
 She’s been very inspirational.
 She asked me a lot of questions based on my situation, values, personality, skills, and passions.
 I can still clearly remember the moment she asked about the possible reasons why I got so little feedback when applying to those job opportunities.
 It made me realize I hadn’t been thinking about those really important questions before jumping into my job search without a target.